 The holy month of Ramadan has settled in and has started spreading its blessings all over.
-We see people preparing for suhur and iftaars and engage themselves in prayers, whilethe mosques are filled with people coming for tarawih prayers.
+We see people preparing for suhur and iftar and engaging themselves in prayers, while the mosques are filled with people coming for tarawih prayers.

 Rather it is more suitable to say that we are unable to deduce an explanation from the Quran and/or Sunnah that clearly addresses our query.
 Such measures call for an authentic opinion from a recognized scholar or mufti, also known as a “fatwa”.

 Many of us are uncertain of the age at which fasting becomes obligatory.
-And pursuing this uncertainty, we are unable to educate our children of the true spirit of fasting.
+And pursuing this uncertainty, we are unable to educate our children about the true spirit of fasting.
 For fasting to become obligatory, there are three things that ought to be fulfilled; Islam, sanity, and puberty.

-Since the sighting of the moon varies in different countries, people get confused whether to fast with the country where the sighting of the moon has been confirmed, for instance, Saudi Arab, or to fast when the moon has been sighted in the country in which they reside.
+Since the sighting of the moon varies in different countries, people get confused about whether to fast in the country where the sighting of the moon has been confirmed, for instance, Saudi Arabia, or to fast when the moon has been sighted in the country in which they reside.

 The fast is the day that you all fast, breaking the fast is on the day that you all break the fast and the sacrifice (Al-Adhha) is on the day that you all sacrifice [At-Tirmidhi no. 697]

 A lot of people strictly fast in the month of Ramadan but show laziness while offering prayers.
-This behavior is quite common amongst the youth who think that fasting is enough to fulfil their religious obligations.
+This behavior is quite common amongst the youth who think that fasting is enough to fulfill their religious obligations.
 There are strict allegations against this behavior.
-The scholars have gone so far as to call the person a disbeliever and say that he/she has apostatized from Islam.
+The scholars have gone so far as to call the person a disbeliever and say that he/she has been apostatized from Islam.
 According to a verse in the Holy Quran, Allah says about them:

 “And nothing prevents their contributions from being accepted from them except that they disbelieved in Allah and in His Messenger (Muhammad Peace and Blessings of Allah be upon him), and that they do not come to As-Salah (the prayer) except in a lazy state, and that they do not offer contributions except unwillingly.”
 [At-Tawbah 9:54]